swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## remove
-The function used to remove applications from the server.
-If you need help with specific commands, they are available on the application sub-pages here.
-You can specify as many applications is you like here.
+This function removes applications from the server.
+If you need help with specific commands, please see the `Applications` section on the left side of the website.
+You can specify multiple applications to remove at once.

 Syntax:
 ```bash